AndreasPott/ytk/readme.md

         'class'=>'application.extensions.ytk.Ytk',
     ),

+Also, here this is reducted to 'ytk.Ytk' when using the aliasing.

 Additionally, the ytk component (with asset management must be initialized in protected/views/layout/main.php directly after `<body>` (and if it is used right after the respective init call for the bootstrap components) with